hannotify/hanno.codes/_posts/2024-09-17-java-23-has-arrived.md

 }
 ```

-The code may seem familiar to experienced developers, but beginners often find it confusing due to new concepts like `import`, `try`, `catch`, `BufferedReader` vs. `InputStreamReader` and `IOException`.
+The code may seem familiar to experienced developers, but beginners often find it confusing due to new concepts like `import`, `try`, `catch`, `BufferedReader`, `InputStreamReader` and `IOException`.
 While there are other approaches, none are significantly better for those just starting out.

-To make interacting with the console easier for beginners, implicit classes now automatically import all static methods from the new class [`java.io.IO`](https://cr.openjdk.org/~prappo/8305457/java.base/java/io/IO.html):
+To make interacting with the console easier for beginners, implicit classes now automatically import all static methods from the newly added class [`java.io.IO`](https://cr.openjdk.org/~prappo/8305457/java.base/java/io/IO.html):

 * `public static void println(Object obj);`
 * `public static void print(Object obj);`